An important type of the Diels-Alder reaction is the intramolecul... | Channels for Pearson+

 16. Conjugated Systems Diels-Alder Reaction

 An important type of the Diels-Alder reaction is the intramolecular reaction, where the diene and dienophile are connected together.
 This Diels–Alder reaction results in the formation of two new rings.
-What is the product for the intramolecular Diels-Alder reaction of the following compound?
+Determine the product for the intramolecular Diels-Alder reaction of the compound shown below.
 For this problem, the use of Lewis acid catalysts can be disregarded.

 An important type of the Diels-Alder reaction is the intramolecular reaction, where the diene and dienophile are connected together.
 This Diels–Alder reaction results in the formation of two new rings.
-What is the product for the intramolecular Diels-Alder reaction of the following compound?
+Determine the product for the intramolecular Diels-Alder reaction of the compound shown below.
 For this problem, the use of Lewis acid catalysts can be disregarded.